How to Apply To Study Medicine in Europe If You Are From The USA?

 We are aware of the difficulties ambitious medical students encounter in the US today, including the scarcity of opportunities, the prominent disparities in educational standards, and the growing cost of tuition.
 You shouldn't let this stop you, though, from working toward your goal of being a doctor who has a profound impact on people's lives.

-We invite you to register in our international webinar, especially on studying medicine abroad, where a significant section of it is geared to American students.
+We invite you to register for our international webinar, especially on studying medicine abroad, where a significant section of it is geared toward American students.
 The time is NOW to find alternatives that provide a high-quality medical education without crushing debt!

 What are the best medical schools in Europe taught in English?